fmauffrey/NanoPlasm/README.md

 ## Install

-Currently, the only method of installing and utilizing NanoPlasm consists in cloning this repository and subsequently installing the various dependencies and databases (as outlined below).
+In order to install and use NanoPlasm, you will need to clone this repository and install dependencies as outlined below.

     # Clone NanoPlasm repository
     git clone https://github.com/Flomauf/NanoPlasm.git NanoPlasm